Kuat Piston Pro X Review: Real-World Test On My 4Runner

 Quick Verdict

-Buy it if: you own ebikes, care about how your vehicle looks, and want a rack that disappears into the build.
+Buy it if: you own ebikes, you care how your vehicle looks, and you want a rack that feels like part of the build instead of an afterthought.

 Skip it if: a $400 platform rack would do the job and look fine on your vehicle.
 The Piston Pro X is real money for real capability you have to actually use.

-The honest take: two months in, this is the best accessory decision I have made for the 4Runner.
-It works flawlessly, holds up to real conditions, and looks like it was designed alongside the truck.
+The honest take: two months in, this is the best accessory decision I've made for the 4Runner.
+It works, it holds up, and it looks like it was designed alongside the 4Runner instead of bolted to it.

 How I Ended Up Shopping For A Rack

 I sold my Tacoma earlier this year.
-Owning a truck made hauling bikes a non-issue.
+Owning the Tacoma meant hauling bikes was never something I had to think about.
 The bed solved the problem on its own.
-Once it was gone, I had to actually think about it.
+Once it was gone, I had to actually figure it out.

 The 4Runner replaced the Tacoma, and the 4Runner is a vehicle I photograph and film constantly.
 The build matters to me.
 Every accessory on it gets seen.
-That meant the rack could not just function.
-It had to look like it belonged on the truck.
+So the rack couldn't just function.
+It had to look like it belonged.

 Rear three-quarter view of the Kuat Piston Pro X bike rack mounted in the 2-inch hitch of Ian Jones' 2025 Toyota 4Runner TRD Sport in Underground gray, showing the all-metal platform rack, no-frame-contact arms, and matte black powder coat finish.